 Documentation the Lender Will Require

 Gathering these documents before approaching lenders compresses the process considerably.
-Lenders who receive complete application packages prioritize them over incomplete submissions sitting in queue.
+Lenders prioritize complete application packages over incomplete submissions sitting in queue.

-For context on the broader SBA lending environment and alternatives when SBA products don't fit, see our briefings on SBA volume trends and alternatives in 2026 and how a conventional LOC stacks up against SBA loan products.
+For context on the broader SBA lending environment and alternatives when SBA products don't fit, see our briefings.
+Read about SBA volume trends and alternatives in 2026 and how a conventional LOC stacks up against SBA loan products.

 The Rate Math in the Current Environment